cakephp/docs/en/installation.rst

 operations.
 Model descriptions, cached views, and session information are just a few examples.

-As such, make sure the ``/app/tmp`` directory in your cake installation is writable by the web server user.
+As such, make sure the directory ``/app/tmp`` and all its subdirectories in your cake installation is writable by the web server user.

 Setup